It's time for an update

 How much do combi boilers cost to install?

 The price will vary depending on the manufacturer, model and size.
-Combi boilers can cost between £500 and £1700, with larger and more efficient models sometimes twice, or even three times as expensive as cheaper models.
+Combi boilers can cost between £500-£1,700, with larger and more efficient models sometimes twice, or even three times as expensive as cheaper models.
 It is also important to factor in the cost of installing a gas boiler.
-Different sizes and boiler types suit different needs and property types, and it is always best to seek advice from a local expert to find the most suitable option.

-If you're interested in having a combi boiler installed at your home, we have a range of combination boilers including the new ecoTEC plus that deliver excellent performance whilst remaining efficient.
+If you're interested in having a combi boiler installed at your home, we have a range of combination boilers including the ecoTEC plus that deliver excellent performance whilst remaining efficient.
 Talk to your local Vaillant installer to help find your perfect solution and benefit from extended guarantees.

 Summary